-- Develop multidisciplinary, collaborative teams to support older adults with acute or chronic pain. - Designate a responsible care coordinator (e.g., health service coordinator, nurse case manager) to facilitate smooth and safe transitions specific to the opioid and pain management plan. - Consider including a pharmacist to co-manage older adults on opioids and to support tapering plans. - Improve access to specialty care (e.g., pain management specialist or psychologist) for patients attempting to begin tapering, especially for patients unable to taper in primary care due to complex care needs.
+• Develop multidisciplinary, collaborative teams to support older adults with acute or chronic pain.

-- Support close follow-up of patients to help ensure the taper is occurring safely over time. - Establish processes to enable warm handoffs of patients between primary and specialty providers when they are not located in the same system. - Consider creating or collaborating with a multidisciplinary pain treatment program, such as a Structured Intensive Multidisciplinary Program (SIMP), to ensure access to intensive, multimodal treatment options, when indicated.
+- Designate a responsible care coordinator (e.g., health service coordinator, nurse case manager) to facilitate smooth and safe transitions specific to the opioid and pain management plan. - Consider including a pharmacist to co-manage older adults on opioids and to support tapering plans. - Improve access to specialty care (e.g., pain management specialist or psychologist) for patients attempting to begin tapering, especially for patients unable to taper in primary care due to complex care needs. - Support close follow-up of patients to help ensure the taper is occurring safely over time. - Establish processes to enable warm handoffs of patients between primary and specialty providers when they are not located in the same system. - Consider creating or collaborating with a multidisciplinary pain treatment program, such as a Structured Intensive Multidisciplinary Program (SIMP), to ensure access to intensive, multimodal treatment options, when indicated.
+SIMPs are outpatient programs that deliver regularly scheduled, daily, interdisciplinary care for the treatment of chronic pain.
+The program is typically 6 to 8 hours per day, 5 days per week for 2 to 4 weeks in duration.
 This can be a helpful venue for patients being tapered off long-term opioids.